-50. The Governor may establish pounds in the Islands and appoint poundkeepers in respect of each pound, and all persons who are poundkeepers at the 12th April, 1977 shall continue as such subject to dismissal by the Governor without notice.
+Establishment of pounds 50.
+The Governor may establish pounds in the Islands and appoint poundkeepers in respect of each pound, and all persons who are poundkeepers at the 12th April, 1977 shall continue as such subject to dismissal by the Governor without notice.

-Poundkeepers to give notice to owner of impounded animal 51.
+Poundkeepers to give 51.
 When an animal is impounded, the poundkeeper, if he knows the owner, shall serve notice in writing on him, and for so doing shall be entitled to the prescribed fee in that behalf.